 - Work with gluten free wafers first; move those out of the room before working with wafers/bread containing gluten.
 If possible assign a dedicated volunteer to this exclusive task.

 - Put wafers on a plate/tray that has never come into contact with anything containing gluten.

 - Cover plate with cellophane or put individual wafers in new, food safe zip lock bags.
-(Find miniature bags at the craft store.)
+(Find miniature bags here.)

 - Do not place tray near anything in the sanctuary that contains gluten.

 - Participants may dip wafers in a cup of grape juice or wine as long as only gluten free wafers are being dipped into the cup.

 - When the service is over, throw out the wafers not used unless they are still in individualized bag.